VinayShanmukhAradhya/Covid-friendly-kiosk/README.md

 3. Display menu of selected restaurant
 4. Register the order
 5. Calculate and display the final cost with the items ordered

+Final outcomes and uncertainties:

+The project targets creating a hands-free way of ordering at a kiosk, minimizing the human touch, and eventually reducing the spread of diseases.
+After successful implementation, customers can conveniently navigate through a kiosk with the help of hand gestures and place their orders.
+For people who cannot speak or listen this system has the added advantage over other systems that rely on audio to exchange instructions.
+Despite the advancement in technologies and various optimizations, systems are susceptible to some risks.
+The kiosk might find it hard to read signs in unfamiliar lighting conditions.
+There is a possibility the model confuses between similar hand signs.
+People with physical disabilities might not be able to mimic certain gestures and signs.

+Conclusion:

+This report has described a futuristic ordering system that eliminates the trade-off between hygiene and customer experience.
+The project caters to the demands for a touchless interface for ordering and also reuses existing infrastructure.
+The approach could be optimized to make a system that would be suitable for every individual.

+Background disturbance and clutter might affect the efficiency of the detections.